Landlord Tax in 2017

 Tax deadline for landlords

-Landlords have until the 31st of January to submit their self assessment tax return online.
+There are a number of critical tax deadlines for Landlords and most of us have until the 31st of January to submit their self assessment tax return online.
 It is also possible to record and compile the information you need under the Land and Property Section using Property Hawk’s FREE Property Manager 3.0s.

 Refurbishing a property – landlord maximise your tax savings